KhronosGroup/SPIRV-Guide/chapters/image_accceses.md

 >  [OpImage] Extract the image from a sampled image.

-The `OpImage` instruction extracts an `OpTypeImage` from an `OpTypeSampledImage`.
+The `OpImage` instruction extracts image object of `OpTypeImage` from an `OpTypeSampledImage`.
 The `OpImage` is describing an action, rather than the input to or the output from an action.

 This means you will **not** be using an `OpImage` when accessing an image without a sampler.

 # Image Queries

-There are some `OpImageQuery*` instructions that are designed to access metadata from an `OpTypeImage` object.
+There are some `OpImageQuery*` instructions that are designed to access metadata from image object of `OpTypeImage`.

 ```swift
 // Example